aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

 * Integrate with a logger to log the messages to a file or to send them to a log server, rather than using console logs in backend

+* Implement a proper error handling mechanism in the router for backend.